datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 ```

 `@part1`
-- In this situation,predicting the mean makes a lot of sense.
-Why?
+- In this situation,predicting the output to be the average number of bikes rented per hour makes a lot of sense. {{1}}

-- Central Tendency states that majority of values in a distribution lie around the center.
+- Why? {{2}}

-- So, you recommend the average number of bikes to the bikestore owner when you do not have any input features at your disposal.
+- Central Tendency states that majority of values in a distribution lie around the center. {{3}}

 `@part2`